-In recent decades, many scholars have labored to develop predictive models to aid in the management and protection of cultural resources (e.g., Anderson et al. 1988, 1999; Anderson and Smith 2003; Campbell and Weed 1986: Hillman 1980: Johnson 1984a.
-1984b; Johnson et al. 1986; Phillips and Willingham 1990; Servello 1983; Thomas et al. 1982; and Willingham and Phillips 1987).
+In recent decades, many scholars have labored to develop predictive models to aid in the management and protection of cultural resources (e.g., Anderson et al. 1988, 1999; Anderson and Smith 2003; Campbell and Weed 1986; Hillman 1980; Johnson 1984a, 1984b; Johnson et al. 1986; Phillips and Willingham 1990; Servello 1983; Thomas et al. 1982; and Willingham and Phillips 1987).
 The factors that tend to be most commonly associated with prehistoric settlement are a close proximity to water and level ground.
 Historical draws to regions would have been the same as prehistoric, although through time there would have been increasing concern for suitability of land to certain prevailing industries, such as timber production or agriculture.
 Considering the soils data, information gleaned from historic maps, and the previously recorded archaeological sites surrounding the project area, certain predictions are possible regarding the presence of cultural resources within the project area.

 The majority of the project area is covered with gentle southwest-facing slopes, with a few relatively flat areas also being present on ridgetops and in shallow bottoms.
-Despite the presence of a small intermittent stream traversing the western half of the project area from north to south, the survey area does not incorporate any permanent water sources, with the nearest natural perennial water source being an unnamed tributary of Brush Bayou, roughly 2.1 km (1.3 mi) southeast.
-Most of the project area was therefore considered to have a low probability of containing cultural material, while the transects immediately adjacent to the mapped location of Site 16CD89 (Transects 18-19 and 21-23) were considered to have a high probability of containing archaeological materials.
-Accordingly, the vast majority of the project area was shovel tested at a low probability interval of 50 m (164 ft), while the five transects mentioned above were tested at a high probability interval of 30 m (98 ft).
+Despite the presence of a small intermittent stream traversing the south of the project area, the survey area does not incorporate any permanent water sources, with the nearest natural perennial water source being an unnamed tributary of Brush Bayou, roughly 2.1 km (1.3 mi) southeast.
+Most of the project area was therefore considered to have a low probability of containing cultural material.
+Accordingly, the project area was shovel tested at a low probability interval of 50 m (164 ft).